confluentinc/ksql/docs-md/tutorials/basics-docker.md

 !!! note
-   The PRINT statement is one of the few case-sensitive commands in ksqlDB, case-sensitive, even when the topic name is not quoted.
+   The PRINT statement is one of the few case-sensitive commands in ksqlDB, even when the topic name is not quoted.

 Your output should resemble: